skrrp/example.skrrp.net/README.md

     <!--#include virtual="../menu.html" -->

 This contains links to all the content pages in this subject area at the top, then also includes the main menu below.
 This puts the navigation of the subject in a group as well as allowing quick navigation to other subject areas below.

+## Further work

+For a simple site this system is a bit clunky, but works well.

+I am also working on a project that is a website and an EPUB book at the same time, with multiple authors.
+Obviously, the binary blob of an EPUB zip is terrible for git and collaboration, so the workflow is;

+* Edit the EPUB locally
+* Run a local script to unzip the EPUB into its contents
+* Commit and push everything _but_ the EPUB file
+* On the server, pull the repo
+* Re-zip the contents of the EPUB into a book in the web directory
+* Use some `sed` magic to convert the EPUB pages into content files for the template
+* Run a PHP script to build the menu from the files available
+* There is now a fresh downloadable e-book on the website, as well as its content in web pages

+It's a tough workflow, but shows what can be done with simple templating and scripting.